 Set up the Kafka server

-Open a new command prompt window, navigate to kafka\bin\windows directory.
+Open a new command prompt window, navigate to the kafka\bin\windows directory.

-We should be able to get screen with content similar to below image.
+We should be able to get the screen with content similar to the below image.

 Apache Kafka server starts on 9092 port by default.